gottacatchenall/ms_sampling_effort/manuscript.md

 In this section, we assess the effect of false negatives in data on our ability to make predictions about interactions.
-The prevalence of false-negatives in data is the catalyst for interaction in the first place, and as a result methods have been proposed to counteract this bias [@Poisot2021ImpMam;
+The prevalence of false-negatives in data is the catalyst for interaction prediction in the first place, and as a result methods have been proposed to counteract this bias [@Poisot2021ImpMam;
 @Stock2017LinFil].
 However, if the number of false-negatives in a dataset becomes too overwhelming, it is feasible this could induce too much noise for a interaction prediction model to detect the signal of interaction due to the